bguthrie/shrubbery/README.md

 ### Spies

 A test spy is an object that understands how many times its members have been called, and tracks the arguments those members were called with.
-Shrubbery spies take an object that implements at least one protocol, attempts to infer the protocols it implements, and returns a new implementation that proxies all calls to the starting implementation, tracking their usages along the way.
+Shrubbery's `spy` takes a Clojure object that implements at least one protocol, attempts to infer the protocol(s) it implements, and returns a new implementation that proxies all calls to the starting implementation, tracking their usages along the way.

 Note that Shrubbery provides no attempt to _automatically_ verify call counts, as with classic mocking frameworks: currently, you as the test author are expected to perform your own assertions against the spy once the relevant methods